Responsible Fisher Passport

 This voyage will take you through 4 modules to help you prepare for increased visibility and responsibilities following the launch of the On-board Camera Project for commercial fishing vessels.

-The total course will take you approximately 90 minutes online and you are able to do one module at a time or all, at a time that suits you.
 On completion of all modules you will receive a Responsible Fisher Passport Certificate.
 This video will provide you with an overview of the course and an introduction to the on-board camera project.

 Select the tabs to review module content